awsdocs/aws-doc-sdk-examples/javav2/example_code/glacier/Readme.md

 **WARNING**: _Running these JUnit tests manipulates real Amazon resources and might incur charges on your account._

  ### Properties file
-Before running the Amazon Glacier JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
+Before running the Amazon S3 Glacier JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
 For example, you define a vault name used for various tests.
 If you do not define all values, the JUnit tests fail.

 Define these values to successfully run the JUnit tests:

-- **vaultName** - The name of the vault.
+- **vaultName** - The name of the Amazon S3 Glacier vault.
 - **strPath** – The path to a file to use as an archive.
 For example, C:\\AWS\\test.pdf.
-- **downloadVault** - A vault that contains an archive to download.
+- **downloadVault** - An Amazon S3 Glacier vault that contains an archive to download.
-- **emptyVault** - An empty vault to delete.
+- **emptyVault** - An empty  Amazon S3 Glacier vault to delete.
 - **accountId** - Your account ID.
 You can obtain this value from the AWS Management Console.

 ### Command line